Phirada-Nilbai/Tcp-protocol-flutter-app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application and understand more about TCP Protocol.

 ## Buliding and Running
 1. Clone the repository: git clone https://github.com/Phirada-Nilbai/Tcp-protocol-flutter-app.git